Our hiding places diminished ...we turned to hope... but she has fled...

 Reality Ensues: Done to a fault, according to many problems players had with the game.
 For example, in reality, laser-sightings on guns don't stay steady on a target like in most video games.
 Resident Evil 6 deciding to simulate a real laser-sighting met with backlash.
 Also, the powerful impact of a bullet can knock someone down in reality, even if they wore a vest.
 However, many complained about the bullet knockdowns during the game play.
 Also people complained about the surprise deaths, like the infamous ambulance scene during Leon's campaign.
 However, in reality, during a city wide panic, random speeding vehicles can cause accidents and deaths.

-Reassigned to Antarctica: An utterly bizarre example, as in the backstory Helena is resented by her superiors for her Police Brutality, so they punish her... by assigning her to the President's Secret Service detail, possibly the most exclusive and elite job in US law enforcement.
+Reassigned to Antarctica: In an utterly bizarre example, Helena's backstory has her get in trouble with her CIA superiors for excessive force, so they punish her... by assigning her to the President's Secret Service detail, possibly the most exclusive and elite job in US law enforcement.
+It's quite possible that Simmons arranged it in order to plant a weak link in the Secret Service that he could later exploit, but that doesn't explain how nobody found it fishy that the "CIA's problem child" was being sent to guard the President.

 Recurring Boss: The Ustanak hounds Jake and Sherry from beginning to end and has a round with Leon and Helena.